AMA-Labs/odc-deployment-platform/README.md

 First, ensure you are running in a Linux environment.

 Next, ensure you can run the `make` command.
-For Ubuntu, you can run `apt-get install build-essential` to install Make.
+For Ubuntu, you can run `sudo apt-get update -y; sudo apt-get install build-essential` to install Make.

+Now you need to install Docker and Docker Compose.
+On Ubuntu, you can run this command to install both:
+`make sudo-ubuntu-install-docker`

 Now you can change some settings before starting the environment:
 In `build/docker/.env`, you can change `HOST_PORT` and `NBK_SERVER_PASSWORD` to values you like - with `HOST_PORT` being the port to run the notebook server on and `NBK_SERVER_PASSWORD` being the password.